 The Commission reiterates the recommendation made by the AEMC and AEMO in the December joint advice.
-That is, that AEMO continue to monitor compliance with the existing procedures and produce a high level design, and associated rule changes for an improved, streamlined and transparent customer transfer process for the retail energy market.61
+That is, that AEMO continue to monitor compliance with the existing procedures and produce a high level design, and associated rule changes for an improved, streamlined and transparent customer transfer process for the retail energy market.

 The compliance framework under the existing customer transfer process could be improved.
-Given that the new framework will need a more robust monitoring and compliance framework and the room for improvement in this area, the Commission will work with AEMO and the AER in the time before the final determination on enhancing this regime.
+Given that the new framework will need a more robust monitoring and compliance framework and the room for improvement in this area, the Commission will be working with AEMO and the AER to enhance this framework prior to AEMO's implementation of their procedure changes, planned for May 2020.